 On today’s date in 1914, the ship Komagata Maru arrived in Vancouver with 376 immigrants aboard; however, it was not allowed to land under Canadian immigration laws and sailed away two months later.

-More than a century ago, the Komagata Maru left Hong Kong for the Dominion of Canada, but when the ship arrived, the Canadian government refused to allow 352 of the migrants – mostly Sikhs – from disembarking because of legislation known as the Continuous Passage Act.
+More than a century ago, the Komagata Maru left Hong Kong for the Dominion of Canada.
+When the ship arrived, the Canadian government refused to allow 352 of the migrants – all British subjects mostly Sikhs – from disembarking because of legislation known as the Continuous Passage Act.

 “It was an exclusionary immigration policy meant to racially discriminate against South Asians,” said Naveen Girn, a project manager for the 100th anniversary of the Komagata Maru incident.
 “It required migrants coming to Canada to arrive via a direct passage from the country of origin and because there was no direct passage at that time between India and Canada it was seen as a roundabout way of denying Indian immigration.”

 These regulations included a “continuous journey” clause and stipulated immigrants must have $200 in cash—an obligation most found impossible to meet.

 After months of legal battles, the courts upheld the law and ordered a Canadian naval ship to escort the Komagata Maru into international waters on July 23.
 As the First World War had broken out, many passengers were killed or imprisoned by police upon their return to India under charges of carrying out rebellion.

 For years, the Indo-Canadian community pressured the Canadian government for a formal apology.
 Finally, in May 2008, the British Columbia government voted to apologize for the treatment of the passengers on the ship.

 Three months later, then prime minister Stephen Harper also apologized during a speech in Surrey, B.C.
 Despite the apology, many Indo-Canadians denounced it at the time, demanding the apology be made in the House of Commons.